Need to release a new Gem version but not sure how? Or are you just curious about how releasing a gem works? Then, this post is for you.

 And voila!
 If you have 2FA enabled (highly recommended!), you’ll be prompted to add the one-time password when running the push command.

-Once it’s done, check out the gem on Rubygems: https://rubygems.org/gems/faker
+Once it’s done, check out the release on Rubygems: https://rubygems.org/gems/faker

 Every gem has different release guidelines.
 I like to write a small message in the Changelog/Release notes about the new release, especially when there are breaking changes.